The Directed Grid Theorem: From Webs to Fences

-In the following three lemmas (which generalize the results in \cite{ReedRST96}), we show how in each of the two cases of the previous we get an acyclic grid.
+In the following three lemmas (which generalise the results in \cite{ReedRST96}), we show how in each of the two cases of the Lemma~\ref{lem:split-grid-segmentation-refined} we get an acyclic grid.
 We first need some preparation.